-The value for Duty is the value of an import that you declare to customs.
-This helps to calculate the customs duty.
+The value of an import declared to the customs upon which customs duty will be calculated.
 In Australia, the value of the goods at the time of export from the exporting country, thus generally the FOB value and using the exchange rate at the date of export.
 Many other countries use the CIF value at the time or declaration in the importing country.

 A notional or calculated weight for bulky goods sent by air.
-Generally stated as 6000cm3 = 1 kg.
-This means that the total volume in cubic centimetres is divided by 6000 to give you an equivalent weight in kgs.
+Generally stated as 6000cm3 = 1 kg, meaning that the total volume in cubic centimetres is divided by 6000 to give an equivalent weight in kgs.
 The airline or forwarder will charge whichever is the greater of the actual weight and volumetric weight.
 Also shown sometimes as 167 kg = 1 cm

 For more information on shipping terms or to hear from the delivery experts contact our sales team.